-These books and films have been recommended by our readers and editors, with and without comment.
-Unless mentioned, most are available at booksellers or on line.
+These books, films and links have been recommended by GSGI readers and editors, with and without comment.
+Unless mentioned, most of the books and movies are available at booksellers or on line.
 If you have a recommendation we should add to this list, we'd love to hear it (contact us).

 Useful Links and Information